Top Change Risks and How to Overcome Them Conversation-by-Conversation

 1. Phase 1: As You Set the Stage for Change

-A lack of understanding of why the change is needed, disagreement about the level of urgency for change, or confusion about what the change is meant to achieve.
+A lack of understanding of why the change is needed, disagreement about the level of urgency for change, confusion about what the change is meant to achieve, or misalignment on the current state of affairs.

 2. Phase 2: As You Guide the Change